benc-uk/dapr-store/README.md

 - **Service** - The microservices, written in Go and exposing REST API, either invoked through Dapr and.or using the Dapr API for things such as state.
 - **API Gateway** - NGINX reverse proxy sitting in front of the services.
 This is not to be confused with Azure API Management, Azure App Gateway or AWS API Gateway
 - **State** - Dapr state API, backed with a Dapr component state provider, e.g. Redis
-- **Entity** - A data object, typically a JSON representation of one of the structs in `pkg/models`, can be client or server side
+- **Entity** - A data object, typically a JSON representation of one of the structs in the spec folder, can be client or server side